caiks/WBOT02/README.md

 The table above does not show the median and maximum diagonals.
 The median diagonals for the actor 2 *models* were consistently around 23-27, and the maximum diagonals were consistently around 37-39.

 <!-- TODO

-Discuss interval between 40ms i.e. 25 FPS and 250ms ie 4 FPS.
-In model 55 it is `"interval" : 250` in actor 8 it is at least the interval because we check the position has changed by at least this much, if not exactly when seekable.

 Scanning models run in parallel threads.